-Electric current flows either in one direction or keeps changing its directions periodically.
-Hence, there are two ways of current flow, namely; alternating current (AC) and direct current (DC).
-The major difference between AC and DC is that current electricity flows gradually in one direction in the direct current (DC).
-However, current continuously varies its direction from forward to backwards and vice versa.
+Electric Current flows either in one Direction or keeps changing its Directions periodically.
+Hence, there are two ways of Current flow, namely; Alternating Current (AC) and Direct Current (DC).
+The major difference between AC and DC is that Current electricity flows gradually in one Direction in the Direct Current (DC).
+However, Current continuously varies its Direction from forward to backward and vice versa.
 Learn more about the points that distinguish between AC and DC.

 What is an AC Current?

 The term AC refers to Alternating Current in Physics, which is highly preferred electric power for office, household equipment, and more.
-The critical difference between alternating current and direct current lies in the direction in which electric charges flow.
-In AC, electrons continuously change their directions from forward to backwards periodically.
+The critical difference between Alternating Current and Direct Current lies in the Direction in which electric charges flow.
+In AC, electrons continuously change their Directions from forward to backward periodically.

 What is a DC Current?

-Anything that uses an AC adapter while plugging into a wall or that runs on a battery depends on direct current.
+Anything that uses an AC adapter while plugging into a wall or that runs on a battery depends on Direct Current.
 Some of the examples of DC include flashlights, mobile phone batteries, electric vehicles, and more.
-By going through with the difference between AC current and DC current, it’s easy to understand why AC is most referred across several applications.
+By going through the difference between AC Current and DC Current, it’s easy to understand why AC is most referred to across several applications.

 How Alternating Current is Converted into Direct Current?

 There are several cases when there is a necessity to convert AC into DC.
-It’s because of the AC and DC difference that direct current is less preferred over long distances.
-To convert AC into DC, the power supply that consists of a transformer is required.
-Later it gets converted into direct current with the help of a rectifier.
-The conversion of AC into DC is beneficial to prevent the flow of current from reversing.
-A filter used eradicated the current pulsations in the rectifier output.
+It’s because of the AC and DC difference that Direct Current is less preferred over long distances.
+To convert AC into DC, a power supply that consists of a transformer is required.
+Later it gets converted into Direct Current with the help of a rectifier.
+The conversion of AC into DC is beneficial to prevent the flow of Current from reversing.
+A filter used eradicated the Current pulsations in the rectifier output.

 Differentiate Between AC and DC Current